NYU-DevOps-Suppliers-Team/suppliers/README.md

 git push -u origin branch-name
 ```

-5. Issue a PULL REQUEST to have your work reviewed
-aasociate your pull request to your issue
+5. Issue a PULL REQUEST to have your work reviewed and associate your pull request to your issue

 7. MERGE your code to main and close the ISSUE